kagisearch/kagi-docs/orion/src/browser-extensions/ios-ipados-extensions.md

 <img src="media/extensions-google-firefox.png" width="200" alt="Chrome & Firefox Logos"><br />

-Orion is the first web browser to offer preliminary support for some Chrome and Firefox browser extensions on iOS and iPadOS.
+Orion is the first web browser to offer preliminary support for Chrome and Firefox browser extensions on iOS and iPadOS.

-We've ported [hundreds of web extension APIs](macos-extensions.md#chrome_and_firefox) to run on top of the WebKit browser engine, which also runs on iOS and iPadOS.

-We’re limited in the scope of APIs we can support.
-But, those that we do support will work out of the box, same as on desktop.
-And, you can one-click install them from the [Chrome](https://chrome.google.com/webstore/category/extensions) or [Firefox](https://addons.mozilla.org/en-US/firefox/extensions/) extension websites.
+Much of what we said about [Web Extensions support on desktop Orion](macos-extensions.md) stands, with further limitations in the scope of APIs we can support which are imposed by Apple.
+This results in a smaller number of extensions that are currently fully functional on iOS and iPadOS.
+But small number is better than zero, and you can one-click install them from the [Chrome](https://chrome.google.com/webstore/category/extensions) or [Firefox](https://addons.mozilla.org/en-US/firefox/extensions/) extension websites.

 <a name="ios_management"></a>
 ## iOS Extensions Management